aslam7025/-incus-anesthesia-assistant-/README.md

 # Incus – Voice-Controlled Anesthesia Hardware Controller

-Incus is an educational prototype that demonstrates a **voice-controlled anesthesia workstation interface** using Python-based speech recognition and an ESP8266 microcontroller.
+Incus is an educational prototype that demonstrates a **Voice-Controlled Anesthesia Workstation Interface** using Python-based speech recognition and an ESP8266 microcontroller.

 The system allows spoken commands to control simulated medical hardware actions over WiFi, with real-time feedback and safety-oriented interaction.